Sava Grujić: Liberal nationalism and Slavic unity

-After 7 years in Russia Sava returned to Serbia in 1871 to manage the Kragujevac arms factory; he joined a secret revolutionary society called The Main Board for Serb Liberation based in Kragujevac and founded by members of Omladina and by other patriots from all over the Yugoslav lands, the group sought the liberation and unification of Serb-inhabited territory all over the Ottoman Empire.
+After seven years in Russia, Grujić returned to Serbia in 1871 to manage the Kragujevac arms factory.
+He joined a secret revolutionary society called the Main Board for Serb Liberation based in Kragujevac and founded by members of Omladina.
+The Main Board sought the liberation and unification of all Serb-inhabited territory in the Ottoman Empire.
 Grujić and his group started the Associated Printing Press of Kragujevac.

 From Socialism to Radicalism

-Under the chairmanship of Captain Sava Grujić and the editorship of Svetozar Marković who joined them, the group started a newspaper called Javnost (The Public), Marković is the "paid and responsible" editor and the Associated Printing Press of Kragujevac the publisher.
-In a very short time what was being advertised as Serbia's second socialist newspaper was out discussing current political issues, a major campaign of Javnost was the fight for freedom of the press.
+Under the chairmanship of Captain Sava Grujić and the editorship of Svetozar Marković who joined them, the group started a newspaper called Javnost ("The Public").
+Marković was the "paid and responsible" editor and the Associated Printing Press of Kragujevac the publisher.
+In a very short time what was being advertised as Serbia's second socialist newspaper was out discussing current political issues Aa major theme of Javnost was the fight for freedom of the press.

-The first issue of the newspaper appears on 8 November 1873 discussing the multitude of political and economic problems which confronted Serbia: peasant indebtedness and bankruptcy, usury, bureaucratic corruption, the strangling of the zadruga and opština by the oppressive police regime; Javnost promised to work for the elimination of such evils by "educating public opinion, giving it a scientific direction, and creating out of public opinion a force which will have a strong influence on the solution of all problems concerning our national life".
+The first issue of the newspaper appeared on 8 November 1873, discussing the multitude of political and economic problems which confronted Serbia: peasant indebtedness and bankruptcy, usury, bureaucratic corruption, and the strangling of the zadruga and opština by the oppressive police regime.
+Javnost promised to work for the elimination of such evils by "educating public opinion, giving it a scientific direction, and creating out of public opinion a force which will have a strong influence on the solution of all problems concerning our national life."

 Frustrated by the state of Serbian politics, Javnost published an article openly criticising the government and stating that the Serbian people "have the right to overthrow a prince with whom they were dissatisfied."
-As a result, in December 1873 the Minister of War Kosta Protić ordered the dismissal of Captain Grujić from the service, citing his "treacherous" association with Javnost and the Associated Printing Press of Kragujevac, Svetozar Marković is arrested, charged with defaming the prince and sentenced to nine months in jail.
+As a result, in December 1873 the Minister of War Kosta Protić ordered the dismissal of Captain Grujić from the service, citing his "treacherous" association with Javnost and the Associated Printing Press of Kragujevac.
+Svetozar Marković was arrested, charged with defaming the prince and sentenced to nine months in jail.
 Grujić was temporarily retired from the service.